 Dirt and Debris

-Particles can enter during refuelling or from a dirty fuel tank.
+Particles can be introduced when fueling is done or from a dirty fuel tank.

 Low-Quality Fuel